microsoft/pxt-adafruit/olddocs/js/lessons/screen-wipe/quiz-answers.md

 })
 ```

-## 4. Write the code that will clear an animation from the screen after shaking the BBC micro:bit.
+## 4. Write the code that will clear an animation from the screen after shaking the @boardname@.

 <br/>